-- Turn your right foot by a 90-degree angle and left by a 15-degree angle.
+- Turn your right foot at a 90-degree angle and left at a 15-degree angle.
 Lift both arms sideways to shoulder height with your palms facing upwards.

 - Bend your right knee while breathing out.
 Turn your head and look to your right.

-- As you settle in the posture, stretch your arms.
+- As you settle into the posture, stretch your arms.
 Keep breathing as you do down.

 - Complete the pose by bringing your hands back down.
 Repeat on the other side.